OmGhadge/Dashstox/README.md

 - **Groq AI**: Used to summarize Reddit discussions and provide a conversational assistant.
 - **PostgreSQL** (AWS RDS): Used for storing stock data.

-## Setup Instructions

-Here’s the formatted markdown version you can directly paste into your `README.md` file:

 ---

 ## Setup Instructions